Tyler Lockett

-A two-time Big 12 Special Teams Player of the Year, Lockett began his NFL career as NFC Special Teams Player of the Month for September 2015 when he scored both a punt and kickoff return touchdown in his first three games.
-He became the second rookie to win multiple Special Teams Player of the Month awards and was the only rookie to be named 1st team All Pro for the 2015 NFL season.
-He was selected to the 2015 Pro Football Writers Association (PFWA) NFL All-Rookie Team at three positions.
+Lockett was selected by the Seattle Seahawks 69th overall in the third round of the 2015 NFL draft.
+In his first season, he was the NFC Special Teams Player of the Month for September, scoring both a punt and kickoff return touchdown in his first three games.
+He became the second rookie to win multiple Special Teams Player of the Month awards and was the only rookie to be named 1st team All-Pro for the 2015 NFL season.
+He was also selected to the 2015 Pro Football Writers Association (PFWA) NFL All-Rookie Team at three positions.
+Lockett became a starting wide receiver and amassed over 1,000 receiving yards in 2019, 2020, 2021 and 2022.
+Lockett's totals of 8,594 receiving yards, 661 receptions and 61 receiving touchdowns are second in franchise history, behind only Steve Largent.